Hacker News Reader: Best @ 2026-01-28 04:55:50 (UTC)

 Key Claims/Facts:

-• Missing protocol-critical checks: Examples show TODOs for validating signatures and authorization while still accepting incoming events.
+• Missing federation security checks: The repo contains TODOs for validating signatures and authorization rules while still accepting incoming events.

 Parsed and condensed via gpt-5-mini-2025-08-07 at 2026-01-28 05:06:26 UTC